 - what is bond rate – the costs can depend on several factors.
 The first, of course, is the type of a bond.
 For performance bonds, the general starting rate is three percent (3%) of the contract.
 This amount will go lower as the contract size grows.
 For other bonds, the price is typically lower.
 For a probate bond, the standard price is around 1% and Notary bonds are usually priced using a fixed fee price for several years.

 - being bonded and insured – some companies are both boned and insured.
 In these cases, the bond protects against a specific job or task, while insurance spreads risk across a pool of similarly situated companies.

-- cost bond – the cost of a bond depends on the size and type of the bond.
+- cost of bond – the cost depends on the size and type of the bond.
 For most contract bonds, the price starts at three percent (3%) and then goes down based upon the size of the bond and the creditworthiness of the Obligor.
 The price can increase if the bond or Obligor is deemed risky.
 For notary bonds, these are super cheap while court bonds range from 0.5% to 2% of the assets.

 - bank guarantee cost – the cost of a bank guarantee is typically three percent (3%) of the underlying job.
 However, these bonds are very difficult to get as the surety will require collateral in the amount of the bond being written.

 - benefits of bonds – the biggest benefits of a bond is to the Obligee.
 The Obligee is assured that the Obligor will not mess up, and if the Obligor does have a mistake, then it will be taken care of.
 This helps facilitate commerce.
 For many Obligors, the benefit of getting a bond is the ability to get a job that they otherwise would not qualify for.